app360/app360-wp-sdk/README.md

 # Support
 Please contact [us](mailto:support@app360.vn) for general inquiries.
 #For a technical issue
-n case you have a technical issue, you can reach our technical support team.
+In case you have a technical issue, you can reach our technical support team.
 Please provide the following information when you reach out, it'll allow us to help you much more quickly.

  - The steps to reproduce the problem.
  - If possible, some pieces of code, or even a project.